 Minor in Cognitive Science

 Students who are not majoring in Cognitive Science may minor in Cognitive Science by completing 18 semester credit hours.
 At least 12 of the 18 semester credit hours required by the minor in Cognitive Science must be upper-division courses from either the Psychology/HCI, Neuroscience, or Computational Modeling/AI specialization areas.
 In addition, 9 of the 18 semester credit hours required for the minor in Cognitive Science must have a Cognitive Science (CGS), Psychology (PSY), or Neuroscience (NSC) prefix and be upper-division courses.
-No semester credit hours may be used to satisfy both major and minor requirements; however, free elective semester credit hours or major preparatory classes may be used to satisfy the minor.
-At least one-third of the semester credit hours for a minor must be taken at UT Dallas.
+No credit hours may be used to satisfy both major and minor requirements; however, free elective hours or major preparatory classes may be used to satisfy the minor.
+At least one-third of the hours for a minor must be taken at UT Dallas.

 Fast Track Baccalaureate/Master's Degrees

 UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Applied Cognition and Neuroscience at UT Dallas may consider an accelerated undergraduate-graduate plan of study.
-When accepted into the program, students may take up to 15 semester credit hours of graduate courses that may be used to complete the bachelor's degree and also to satisfy requirements for the Master's degree.
+When accepted into the program, students may take up to 15 hours of graduate courses that may be used to complete the bachelor's degree and also to satisfy requirements for the Master's degree.
 Students must maintain a 3.000 grade point average and earn grades of B or better in the graduate courses taken.
 The Fast Track makes it possible for students to complete upper-division undergraduate education and graduate training in three years.
 Students must have completed at least 90 semester credit hours toward a baccalaureate degree before beginning Fast Track course work.
-Students should apply to admissions one semester before they reach 90 semester credit hours.
+Students should apply to admissions one semester before they reach 90 hours.
 To qualify for application, undergraduate students must have completed at least 18-semester credit hours in major core courses at UT Dallas.
 Apply to the Fast Track program through the Cognitive Science Program Office.
 Students should consult with a graduate advisor regarding admissions criteria and plans of study at the beginning of their junior year.

-- Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
+1. Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

-- A required Major course that also fulfills a Core Curriculum requirement.
-Semester credit hours are counted in Core Curriculum.
+2. A required Major course that also fulfills a Core Curriculum requirement.
+Hours are counted in Core Curriculum.

-- Six semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement.
+3. Six hours of Calculus are counted to fulfill the Mathematics Core Requirement.
 MATH 2413, MATH 2414, and MATH 2415 can substitute for MATH 2417 and MATH 2419.

-- Six semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement.
+5. Six hours of Calculus are counted to fulfill the Mathematics Core Requirement.
 MATH 2413, MATH 2414, and MATH 2415 can substitute for MATH 2417, and MATH 2419.